muaz-nadeem/Cash-Flow-Minimizer-System/README.md

 This system minimizes the **number of transactions** among multiple banks in the different corners of the world that use **different modes of payment**.
 There is one world bank (with all payment modes) to act as an intermediary between banks that have no common mode of payment.

+Let's begin with a simple example here to help you understand the concept of minimized transactions.
+Let's say there there three persons.
+1.Charlie
+2.John
+3.Smith

+Charlie takes $50 from John
+John takes $70 from Smith
+Smith takes $50 from Charlie

+To minimize the transactions among the given individuals, the net balance of each person needs to be calculated first.
+Here's how the balances work out:

+Charlie takes $50 from John:

+Charlie's balance increases by $50 (+50).
+John's balance decreases by $50 (-50).

+John takes $70 from Smith:

+John's balance increases by $70 (+70).
+Smith's balance decreases by $70 (-70).

+Smith takes $50 from Charlie:

+Smith's balance increases by $50 (+50).
+Charlie's balance decreases by $50 (-50).

+Net Balances
+Charlie: +50 (from John) - 50 (to Smith) = 0
+John: -50 (to Charlie) + 70 (from Smith) = +20
+Smith: -70 (to John) + 50 (from Charlie) = -20

+Minimized Transactions
+Smith owes $20 to John.

+This single transaction settles all debts efficiently.

+Now, in this code, we are doing this with banks and the catch is the payment method that each bank accepts.
+You will understand the following example clearly now.

 # Getting Started

 Let's take an example. say we have the following banks: